adamharrison/lite-xl-android/README.md

 ## Releases

 Release APKs are available for armv7a, arm64-v8a, x86, x86_64 android.
-These are debug APKs, because they are not signed.
+These is a debug APK, because it's not signed.

-I may eventually get an android developer account to sign things.
+I may eventually get an android developer account to sign things, if I can get a reasonable android implementation going.